Recreation Center: 240 Commerce Drive, Grayslake

 Washington, D.C.
 20240

 Facilities and programs are partially subsidized through taxes by resident of the Grayslake Park District.
-The resident fee is the first one listed.
-Non-residents pay the second amount listed.
+The resident fee is the first one listed, usually designated with R. Non-residents pay the second amount listed, usually designated with NR.

 SATISFACTION GUARANTEE POLICY